Summit County Council meeting on the UOP Development Agreement is March 18 at 4:20 PM — community presence matters. Join our updates list.

 The Utah Olympic Park Development Agreement amendment has moved to the Summit County Council.
 Our focus now is simple: ask County Council to protect summer access (June–September) to the Spence Eccles Freestyle Pool during hotel construction.

-County Council Public Hearing — Wednesday, January 28 at 6:00 PM
+County Council Meeting — Wednesday, March 18 at 4:20 PM

 This is the decision point on the Utah Olympic Park Development Agreement amendment.